ssciolla/canvas-api/README.md

 ## How to use

-Once you build a canvas instance, you get an object with only four methods:
+Once you build a canvas instance, you get an object with only five methods:

 1. The low-level `requestUrl()` method to perform a request with any HTTP method
 2. `get()` to perform a GET request
 3. `list()` to perform a GET request and iterate through the results.
 Works for paginated responses.
 4. `listPaginated()` like *list()* but for iterating through pages
+5. `sendSis()` to perform a POST request attaching a file.

 ### Build the Canvas instance